-You may associate influencer marketing with bikini-clad Instagram models posing with detox tea and encouraging you to use their promo code.
+You may associate social media influencers with bikini-clad Instagram models posing with detox tea and encouraging you to use their promo code.
 How on earth could this model (pun intended) be applied to arts and culture organisations, you may ask?
 In this article, we’ll give you an overview of why your museum should consider this approach to marketing.

 The Benefits of Influencer Marketing to Museums

 Influencer marketing isn’t just reserved for the likes of detox teas.
 This is best exemplified by the Louvre’s record-breaking year of visitorship in 2018 following the release of Béyonce and Jay-Z’s Apeshit music video.
 The video used the Louvre as a backdrop, showcasing works of art throughout the museum.
 Following its release, the Louvre welcomed 1.2 million visitors in 2018, a 25% increase over 2017.
 Béyonce and Jay-Z effectively endorsed the Louvre as a contemporary, relevant, all-round cool place to be, and the increase in visitorship proves that the world took note.